cits5501/cits5501.github.io/assets/lectures/lect04b--isp.md

     us much help.
--   We might come up with a characteristic for each, namely, "How does it compare with 0?", and partition the domain by asking "Is the parameter less tham, equal to, or great than 0?"
+-   We might come up with a characteristic for each, namely, "How does it compare with 0?", and partition the domain by asking "Is the parameter less than, equal to, or great than 0?"

 ### ISP criteria -- functionality-based approach